Response to “101 reasons why Linux is better than Windows” – Part 3

 Not to mention a lot of Linux users I have come across (not all, of course) act like they are experts on both Windows and Linux.
 However, from the comments they make, it is obvious that is not the case.

-Until a Linux user can prove beyond a reasonable doubt that Windows is “filled with back-doors”, they should just (respectfully) stop taking about Windows’ “inherent insecurity”.
+Until a Linux user can prove beyond a reasonable doubt that Windows is “filled with back-doors”, they should just (respectfully) stop talking about Windows’ “inherent insecurity”.
 I am not saying that there is not any back-doors in Windows, but just saying there is does not automatically make it so.
 I think you get what I am saying to you.

 27) Linux has built in virtualization(XEN/KVM/VirtualBox/etc.) so you can run multiple copies of Linux or Windows simultaneously.